gtonkinhill/panaroo/docs/post/coevolution.md

 # Co-Evolution and Epistasis Analysis

 Panaroo includes an implementation of the [Spydrpick](https://academic.oup.com/nar/article/47/18/e112/5541093) algorithm for identifying co-evolving genes and genes involved in epistatic interactions.
-The Spydrpick algorithm makes use of pairwise Mutual Information (MI) values to identify interactions that appear to be signifiantly different from the background distribution.
+The Spydrpick algorithm makes use of pairwise Mutual Information (MI) values to identify interactions that appear to be significantly different from the background distribution.

 The Spydrpick algorithm requires either a phylogeny or clustering to control for population structure.
 A phylogeny can be built form the core genome using [Iqtree](http://www.iqtree.org/).
 Suitable clusterings can be generated for the pangenome using [Poppunk](https://poppunk.readthedocs.io/en/latest/) or from the core genome using [fastbaps](https://github.com/gtonkinhill/fastbaps).